makslevental/blog/_posts/2020-02-16-Abel-Rufini.md

 So this resolves how to build loops such that functions of the coefficients involving nested roots (to any depth) return to their original values.
 But it is possible that after traversing all of these loops the solutions to the polynomial equation do in fact return to themselves.
-It remains to show that we can infact construct towers of commutators such that the solutions to the polynomial equation do not in fact return to themselves.
+It remains to show that we can infact construct towers of commutators such that the solutions to the polynomial equation do not in fact return to themselves while the values of the purported formulaic expression do.

 # Permutations